Supported data sources and file types

 - For delimited file types (CSV, PSV, SSV, TSV, TXT), we do not support data type detection.
 The data type will be listed as "string" for all columns.

 - Document file formats supported by extension: DOC, DOCM, DOCX, DOT, ODP, ODS, ODT, PDF, POT, PPS, PPSX, PPT, PPTM, PPTX, XLC, XLS, XLSB, XLSM, XLSX, XLT

-- Microsoft Purview also supports custom file extensions and custom parsers.
+- The Microsoft Purview Data Map also supports custom file extensions and custom parsers.